setlog/tus-example/README.md

 }
 ```

-If we try with _curl -XPOST_ again, the request fails with _401 Unauthorized_, but by sending the header `-H "Authorization: Bearer FalseJWT"` with the request it succeeded again.
+If we try with _curl -XPOST_ again, the request fails with _401 Unauthorized_, but by sending the header `-H "Authorization: Bearer FalseJWT"` with the request it succeeds again.

 ## Creating a Metadata for a file